183 Ph.D. Candidates

 88 Countries Where Gevirtz School Faculty Conduct Research or Present Findings

-Annually just over a third of our student body is a minority population and we are now approaching 10% of our students coming to us internationally
+Annually about 40% of our student body is a minority population and 7% of our students come to us internationally

 UCSB Interdisciplinary Collaborations